 Particulars of Contracts or Arrangements with Related Parties

-All contracts / arrangements / transaction entered into the Company during thefinancial year with related parties are on arm's length basis and in the ordinary courseof business.
+All contracts / arrangements / transaction entered into the Company during thefinancial year with related parties were on arm's length basis and in the ordinary courseof business.
 During the financial year there was no material contract or arrangemententered into by the Company with any of the related parties.
 Your Directors draw attentionof the members to note 40 to the financial statement which contain particulars withrespect to related parties.
-The policy on dealing with the Related Party Transactions asapproved by the Board of Directors is disclosed on the website of the Company under thefollowing link: http://maraloverseas.com/pdf/Related-Party-Transaction- Policy.pdf
+The policy on dealing with the related party transactions asapproved by the Board of Directors is disclosed on the website of the Company under thefollowing link: https://www.maraloverseas.com/pdf/Related-Party-Transaction- Policy.pdf

 Maintenance of Cost Records